taligentx/dscKeybusInterface/README.md

   * Panel battery
   * Panel trouble

-* Status-Homebridge-mqttthing: Processes the security system status and allows for control using Apple HomeKit, including the iOS Home app and Siri.
+* Status-MQTT-Homebridge: Processes the security system status and allows for control using Apple HomeKit, including the iOS Home app and Siri.
 This uses MQTT to interface with Homebridge and homebridge-mqttthing for HomeKit integration and demonstrates using the armed and alarm states for the HomeKit securitySystem object, as well as the zone states for the contactSensor objects.
   * [Homebridge](https://github.com/nfarina/homebridge)
   * [homebridge-mqttthing](https://github.com/arachnetech/homebridge-mqttthing)
   * [Mosquitto MQTT broker](https://mosquitto.org)